brknapp/Project_1/README.md

 “Biography, Crime, Drama” and the genre with the least number of votes on average is “Documentary, Short”.

+### Quantitative Data with Two Variables

+For quantitative data with two variables, we can define the potential linear relationship between them (e.g., Covariance and Correlation).

-Now, let’s see if the number of imdbVotes is related to the average rating.
+Let’s see if there is a linear relationship between the number of imdbVotes and the average rating.

 ``` r
 A <- formatted_data %>%